PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-19 17:55:51
+Last updated: 2024-04-19 17:56:25
-Random Quote: Ted: "Uh, the time Lily went into labor!"Lily: "That's now!"Ted: "Sorry, I'm running out of stories." - Ted Mosby
+Random Quote: Kids, you can't cling to the past.
+Because no matter how tight you hold on... it's already gone. - Ted Mosby